Charlie Hebdo: 2020 republication of Muhammad caricatures

-On 1 September 2020, Charlie Hebdo announced that it will republish caricatures depicting Muhammad that sparked violent protests, ahead of a trial of suspected perpetrators of the mass shooting in January 2015 scheduled the following day.
-Instagram suspended two accounts belonging to two of Charlie Hebdo's employees for several hours after they had published the caricatures of Muhammad.
+On 1 September 2020, Charlie Hebdo announced that it would republish caricatures depicting Muhammad that sparked violent protests, ahead of a trial of suspected perpetrators of the mass shooting in January 2015 scheduled the following day.
+Instagram suspended two accounts belonging to two Charlie Hebdo employees for several hours after they had published the caricatures of Muhammad.
 The accounts were reinstated after Instagram found they had been targeted by a reporting campaign by those who wished to censor the caricatures.

 2020 attack

 On 25 September 2020, weeks after the Muhammad caricature republications, two people were critically injured by an assailant during a stabbing attack outside the magazine's former headquarters.
 The building is now used by a television production company, and the two wounded victims were workers of the company.
 The perpetrator fled the scene but was arrested nearby.
 Six other people were arrested in connection to the attack.

 A day later, the perpetrator was identified as Zaheer Hassan Mehmood, a 25-year-old allegedly from Pakistan, who claimed to have arrived as an unaccompanied minor refugee in France in 2018.
 He confessed to his actions and said he had acted in vengeance for the Muhammad caricature republications.
 He also reported that "he didn't know that the headquarters moved to another location".